sccn/sccn.github.io/others/TIPS_and_FAQ.md

-It is not very difficult to find components related to eyeblinks, etc. In my case, there are phases during the experiment, where people speak and/or move there eyes.
+It is not very difficult to find components related to eyeblinks, etc. In my case, there are phases during the experiment, where people speak and/or move their eyes.
 I find it quite hard to determine which components are related to these artifacts and I already wonder if it is possible et all.
-**Answer:** To determine wich components are related to these artefacts, one approach is to isolate these trials (selecting them) and then use menu item "Plot \> Component ERPs \> With component maps" and select the time window where these event appears.
+**Answer:** To determine wich components are related to these artifacts, one approach is to isolate these trials (selecting them) and then use menu item "Plot \> Component ERPs \> With component maps" and select the time window where these event appear.
 This function will plot which components contribute to this type of artifact.
 However, you are correct in thinking that ICA cannot cleanly resolve ALL artifacts into one or a few components.
 For instance, "paroxysmal" artifacts (like the subject